tamilselvanarjun/auto-ed/docs/mod1.rst

 are composed of other functions.

 To understand this composition of elementary functions, we can think of the composition of functions as having an underlying graph structure.
-You will learn much more about this graph structure in Unit 2, including a way to build it by hand.
+You will learn much more about this graph structure in Module 2, including a way to build it by hand.
 For now, you will practice visualizing the graph with a special tool.

 A Tool for Visualizing Automatic Differentiation